konsnos/Battleship/README.md

 The goal of this project is to create a battleship game plug-in.

+In parallel I added code tests but didn't go deep into that.

+An example Console program is included that can run the plug in.
+The plug in has also been tested in Unity and seems to work.

 ## Todo
 * Add more strategies for AI
+* Check multiple players

 ## How to use